emsig/empymod/docs/manual/iocli.rst

   In [1]: !cat mydata.txt

 First is a header with the date, the version of empymod with which it was generated, and the shape and type of the data.
+This is followed by a line of additional information, which you can define by providing a string to the input parameter ``info``.
 The columns are the sources (two in this case), and in the rows there are first all receivers for the first frequency (or time), then all receivers for the second frequency (or time), and so on.

 The json file is very similar.
 Here we print just the first twenty lines as an
 example: